py-why/dodiscover/doc/conditional_independence.rst

 :math:`H_0: X \not\perp Y | Z`, or written in terms of their distribution :math:`H_0: P(Y | X, Z) \neq P(Y | Z)`

-Then typically, one posits an acceptable Type I error rate (false positive), typically :math:`\alpha = 0.05` and then either attempts to sample from the null distribution, or characterizes the asymptotic distribution of the test statistic.
+Then typically, one posits an acceptable upper bound on the Type I error rate (false positive), typically :math:`\alpha = 0.05` and then either attempts to sample from the null distribution, or characterizes the asymptotic distribution of the test statistic.
 In both approaches a pvalue is computed, which is compared to :math:`\alpha`.
-The pvalue states the "probability that we observe our data (e.g. test statistic) under the null hypothesis".
+The pvalue states the "probability of observing a test-statistic at least as extreme as our observed test-statistic in null distribution".
 By rejecting the null hypothesis, one claims that :math:`X \not\perp Y | Z`, so that X and Y are in fact (conditionally) dependent given Z. Note that if one fails to reject the null hypothesis, it is simply by convention that we claim X and Y are conditionally independent.
 It is not necessarily the case, and it is plausible that there